 There's a separate BMI equation for kids ages 2 through 19, but it is not considered a diagnostic tool.
 Rather, BMI for kids and teens is used to screen for potential weight and health-related issues.

 If you are 20 and over, you can use the standard BMI chart, which classifies your index number into one of the following categories:

 - Normal weight: 18.5 to 24.9

 Going by this chart, a normal BMI for a female who is 5'4'' is 18.5 to 24.9, which equates to a weight range of 110 to 145 pounds.

 Metropolitan Life Tables

 Body frame sizes are determined by elbow breadth or width.
 Each height has a corresponding weight range according to the body frame size.
-Those who measure 5 feet, 4 inches and have small frames should weigh 114 to 127 lbs., a medium frame should weigh 124 to 138 lbs. and a large frame should aim for between 134 and 151 lbs.
+Those who measure 5 feet, 4 inches and have small frames should weigh 114 to 127 pounds, a medium frame should weigh 124 to 138 pounds and a large frame should aim for between 134 and 151 pounds.
 The tables were designed with adults in mind and would not figure accurately for children or adolescents.

 While body composition or body fat percentage does not correspond directly to a body weight, it can be a helpful measure of health status.
 Body composition is measured through hydrostatic weighing, electrical impedance and skinfold measurements with calipers.

 There's a wide range of what is considered a normal body fat percentage, with some health experts citing a normal range of 25 to 31 percent and others classifying a normal body fat range as 14.5 to 25 percent.
 Since this method typically requires a fitness or health expert to administer, it's a good idea to ask them what a normal range is.